Table of Contents

 - Knowledgeable Contacts

-The Czech Republic is a civil law country with six primary forms of not-for-profit organizations (NPOs):
+The Czech Republic is a civil law country with five primary forms of not-for-profit organizations (NPOs):

 Under the Income Tax Law, NPOs are exempt from tax on income from non-commercial activities that during the entire taxation period do not generate a surplus of revenue over related expenses (provided that certain other conditions are met), as well as income from state subsidies and similar forms of support from public budgets (Income Tax Law Article 18a(1)).